Niralisj/Niralisj/README.md

 # Hi there!

 I'm [Nirali](https://niralii.netlify.app/). software developer and Master's student.
-I'm focused on full-stack development and cloud technologies, currently building projects and exploring open source.
+I'm focused on full-stack development , currently building projects and exploring open source.

 I'm fascinated by products that operate at scale, where small engineering decisions can impact many users.